LiamHardman/fm-dash/docs/ARCHITECTURE.md

-# Architecture Deep Dive
+# Architecture Guide

-This document provides a comprehensive overview of the Football Manager Data Browser (FMDB) architecture, design decisions, and technical implementation details.
+This document provides a comprehensive overview of the Football Manager Data Browser (FM-Dash) architecture, design decisions, and technical implementation details.

 ## System Overview

-FMDB is a modern, cloud-native web application designed for processing and analyzing Football Manager player data.
+FM-Dash is a modern, cloud-native web application designed for processing and analyzing Football Manager player data.
 The architecture follows a microservices-inspired design with clear separation of concerns.

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐